GogaSam/forexadel/Task4/README.md

 ## Part 5

 the last part is that we have docker-compose file with 3 images and 8 contaners (one image should run 5 nodes) so here is the compose
-file we are going to use
+file we are going to use. and we are going to run command `docker-compose up --scale apache=5 -d`

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/part9.PNG)